HabitatFramework/UserGuide/menus/menus.rst

 	:align: center
 	:scale: 90

-	Checkboxes ticked to copy data
+	Main Window - Copy Checkboxes

 Tick the checkboxes next to the fields to be copied, as shown in the figure :ref:`figCC`, then click :guilabel:`Copy`.

 |paste| Paste
 -------------

 Pastes the data copied by the 'Copy' function into the same fields in another record.
 For example, the fields copied in the figure above would be pasted into 'Source 2' on the new record.

 .. note::
-	It is not possible to copy data from one field in one record and paste it into a different field in another record.
+	It is not possible to copy data from one field and paste it into a different field.

 Review OSMM Updates
 -------------------